rahulsahay19/GettingStartedWithAngularJS/README.md

 # Angular Movie Review — Finished Project, building full fledged Angular JS app.

-### Note:- Coding not finished yet.
-Still in progress.
-You can experience some intermittent issues.

 This project is a sample movie review application demonstrating a more fully developed realistic single page angular application.